 Welcome to my personal blog, Vendor Alley.
-My name is Greg Robertson, I’m co-founder of W&R Studios, a software company dedicated to creating simple and focused web apps.
-Our web app’s include a social bookmarking site for real estate called Dwellicious (now owned and operated by VHT, Inc.) and Cloud CMA a super simple way of generating amazing property reports for real estate professionals.
+My name is Greg Robertson, I’m co-founder of W+R Studios, a software company dedicated to creating simple and focused software.
+Our products include a social bookmarking site for real estate called Dwellicious (now owned and operated by VHT, Inc.) and Cloud CMA a super simple way of generating amazing property reports for real estate professionals.
 In 2014 we launched Cloud Streams, a property alert and collaboration tool for real estate agents and their clients.
 More recently we launched Cloud MLX, a new way for agents to search their MLS data.

 Dwellicious was named as a finalist for the 2009 Inman Innovator Award, under the “Most Innovative Technology” category.
 Cloud CMA was also a finalist for the Inman Innovator Award, in 2010.
 Cloud MLX won Inman News’ “Most Innovative Technology” award in 2016 (third time’s the charm I guess).